Judbarra/Gregory National Park, NT

 camping – Judbarra/Gregory National Park

-Paid caravan parks at Kalkarindji, about $10pp and Timber Creek, ditto (2009) with shade, grass, hot showers and flush toilets.
-Timber Creek has a feed the freshwater crocs exhibition every day at 5pm.
+Paid caravan parks at Kalkarindji, about $18 for two and Timber Creek, $13.50 each, (2020), with shade, grass, hot showers and flush toilets.
+Timber Creek has a feed the freshwater crocs exhibition every day at 5 pm.
 The remote designated campsites in Gregory are officially free and you get what you pay for: a slasher cut the grass over the area at the beginning of the season and a fireplace.
 No toilets, showers, or other facilities until you get to the very popular Bullita Homestead campground.
 (Then again you might prefer to trundle down to the otherwise inaccessible Limestone Gorge camp site.
 The sites are near waterholes.
 Dingo Yard is no longer maintained, and Fish Hole Yard is not sign posted, but the others are pleasant and won’t be overcrowded.

 other sights – Jutpurra (Gregory) National Park